mjcconsulting/gpg-test/README.md

 # gpg-test
 Testing GPG-signed commits by multiple authors on multiple client environments
+- Adding a line direct on GitHub website while logged in as michael-crawford, using email mcrawford@mjcconsulting.com
-- Adding a line direct on GitHub website while logged in as michael-crawford
+- Adding a line direct on GitHub website while logged in as michael-crawford, using email michael.crawford@neudesic.com